gherlein/pico-template/README.md

 ## Resetting the Pico using the PicoProbe

-The makefile supports direct reset of the pico (make reset) - see the script "reset" to see what it does
+The makefile supports direct reset of the pico (make reset) - see the script "reset" to see what it does.
+This script will reset BOTH cores, so be sure that's what you want.

 ```
 make reset